elprice/pihole-disable/README.md

 ```

 ## Usage
-pihile-disable should be available @ http://\<your-pihole-url\>/disable/
+`pihole-disable` should be available now at `http://\<your-pihole-url\>/disable/`

-Click the buttons to disable pihole temporarily!
+Click either button to disable pihole temporarily!

 > [!TIP]
-> If a different path than http://\<your-pihole-url\>/disable/ is desired just clone the project to a different directory name under /var/www/html and update the 17-pihole-disable.conf 'disable' references to the new directory name
+> If a different path than http://\<your-pihole-url\>/disable/ is desired then change the directory name under /var/www/html/disable to /var/www/html/\<your-desired-path\> and replace mentions of "disable" in 17-pihole-disable.conf to \<your-desired-path\> then restart lighttpd same as above.